Aliases for OGG1 Gene

 GeneCards Summary for OGG1 Gene

 OGG1 (8-Oxoguanine DNA Glycosylase) is a Protein Coding gene.
-Diseases associated with OGG1 include renal cell carcinoma and papillary adenoma.
-Among its related pathways are Chks in Checkpoint Regulation and DNA Repair.
-GO annotations related to this gene include microtubule binding and endonuclease activity.
+Diseases associated with OGG1 include Renal Cell Carcinoma, Nonpapillary and Clear Cell Renal Cell Carcinoma.
+Among its related pathways are DNA Double-Strand Break Repair and Chks in Checkpoint Regulation.
+Gene Ontology (GO) annotations related to this gene include microtubule binding and endonuclease activity.

 DNA repair enzyme that incises DNA at 8-oxoG residues.
 Excises 7,8-dihydro-8-oxoguanine and 2,6-diamino-4-hydroxy-5-N-methylformamidopyrimidine (FAPY) from damaged DNA.
 Has a beta-lyase activity that nicks DNA 3' to the lesion.